 When glucose is consumed, the brain tells the pancreas to create insulin.
 The glucose is then absorbed into the bloodstream through the small intestine.
 Glucose uses the bloodstream to reach every cell in the body.
 The insulin helps glucose enter the cells.
 Any excess glucose is stored in the liver and muscles and is converted to glycogen.
-When you haven’t eaten in while, glucose and insulin levels drop causing the pancreas to release a new hormone called glucagon.
+When you haven’t eaten in a while, glucose and insulin levels drop causing the pancreas to release a new hormone called glucagon.
 The glucagon signals the liver to convert the stored glycogen back into glucose to release back into the bloodstream.
 Low amounts of insulin are again created to help the glucose enter cells that need energy.

 Some of the main cells that need glucose are the brain and nerve cells.
 These cells need glucose to process information.
 If the body is deprived of glucose, it can lead to loss of consciousness and eventual cell death.
 As a result, when you consume glucose, dopamine receptors activate.
 The body recognizes you are consuming something that will keep the cells alive, so it rewards you by making you feel happy.